-- 126. The Commissioner is an officer of the House of Lords and parliamentary privilege extends to her in carrying out her duties.
+- 129. The Commissioner is an officer of the House of Lords and parliamentary privilege extends to her in carrying out her duties and to her reports.
 It also extends to witnesses and parties to her investigations.
-A complaint is however not regarded as covered by parliamentary privilege unless and until the Commissioner has decided to undertake an investigation. - 127.
+A complaint is however not regarded as covered by parliamentary privilege unless and until the Commissioner has decided to undertake an investigation. - 130.
 From the point that the Commissioner decides to undertake an investigation all evidence and correspondence relating directly to the inquiry is covered by parliamentary privilege.
-It must remain confidential unless and until it is published by the Committee for Privileges and Conduct.
-If such evidence or correspondence were to be published or disclosed to anyone else without the Committee's agreement, this would be a contempt of the House.
+It must remain confidential unless and until it is published.
+If such evidence or correspondence were to be published or disclosed to anyone else without the agreement of the Committee for Privileges and Conduct or the Commissioner, this would be a contempt of the House.
 An attempt to obstruct an investigation is a contempt of the House.